n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.jenkins.md

+---
+title: Jenkins node - n8n Documentation
+description: Documentation for the Jenkins node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Jenkins

 The Jenkins node allows you to automate work in Jenkins, and integrate Jenkins with other applications. n8n has built-in support for a wide range of Jenkins features, including creating, canceling, putting, and restarting jobs, instances, and builds.